Mab879/cvetool/README.md

 Run
 ```
-$ ./cvetool update --db-path=./matcher.db
+$ ./cvetool update
 ```
 to create or update the DB (SQLite).

 The `--db-path` argument is the path to the database location.

-> [!IMPORTANT]
+> [!NOTE]
-> If the parameter is omitted the tool creates ephemeral (in-memory) database, which will be discarded after the tool finishes its job.
+> If the parameter is omitted the tool creates database for the user in `~/.local/share/cvetool/matcher.db`.

 The initial update procedure could take up to 30 minutes.
 Further incremental updates will be significantly faster.